Health & Productivity Management and Occupational Health & Safety

 The Asahi Kasei Group will contribute to the achievement of a sustainable society by encouraging the active participation and growth of each individual and the improvement and development of Group productivity.
 To this end, the company will ensure that its employees and their families are both physically and mentally healthy, and strive to enhance their job and life satisfaction.

-Overview of health & productivity management
+Purpose of health & productivity management

-Health & Productivity Management Objectives
+Health & Productivity Management Objectives (Priority Measures)

 To achieve our health & productivity management objectives, we believe it is important both to create opportunities for employees to be active and grow, and to revitalize individuals and organizations.